wichtounet/wichtounet.github.io/posts/2018/02/decrease-dll-neural-network-compilation-time-with-c++17.rst

 I made some use of structured bindings as well, but again not as much as I was thinking.
-In fact, a lot of time, I'm assigning the elements of a pair or tuple to existing variables not declaring new variables and unfortunately, you can only use structured bindings with :code:`auto` declaration.
+In fact, a lot of time, I'm assigning the elements of a pair or tuple to existing variables not declaring new variables and unfortunately, you can only use structured bindings with `auto` declaration.

 Overall, the *code is significantly better now*, but there was less impact than there was on ETL.
 It's also a smaller code base, so maybe this is normal and my